Minimizing Your Estate Taxes With A Credit Shelter Trust

-With decades of combined experience, our lawyers are well-equipped to advise you on all aspects of estate planning and taxation, and devise plans that benefit you, your children and anyone else for whom you wish to provide following your death.
+With decades of experience, J. Jeffrey Press has the knowledge to devise a plan that will benefit you, your children and anyone else for whom you wish to provide following your death.

 Whether you should consider a credit shelter trust depends mostly on the value of your and your spouse’s combined estates.
 The exemption amount of the federal estate exemption has changed substantially in recent years.
 Keep in mind, however, that what really matters is your net worth at death, not today.
 There is a possibility that by the time of your death your estate will exceed the exemption amount.